kanav-mehra/deliberation-voting/README.md

 This is the code repository for the experiments in the paper "Deliberation and Voting in Approval-Based Multi-Winner Elections" by Kanav Mehra, Nanda K. Sreenivas, Kate Larson [1].

 ## Code Structure
-Teh required code files are in the "soc" directory.
+The required code files are in the "soc" directory.
 The main code for the experiments can be run using the "soc/generate_results.py" (uses Ray) or "soc/generate_results_mp.py" (uses Python multiprocessing).
 The respective agent parameters and experimental setup details are defined in config.py.
 For reproducing results in the paper, please use the config as it is.

 Note: This repository is still a work in progress.
 Please reach out if you have any questions.